indraniel/cnvnator-packager/README.md

 This repository contains code to help assist in compiling [`CNVnator`][1] and creating rudimentary debian packages.
 Currently this downloads, compiles, and packages [`ROOT`][2] _(version 6.06.02)_, [`YEPPP`][3] _(version 1.0.0)_, [`samtools`][4] _(version 1.3)_, and [`CNVNator`][1] _(version 0.3.2)_ .

+These instructions are based upon using a "default" untainted [Ubuntu cloud images for OpenStack][6], and with a user and group both named `ubuntu`.

 ## Pre-compiled binary packages

 For already pre-compiled debian packages please see [cnvnator-packages][5].